Furetur/tracert-python/README.md

 sudo ./venv/bin/python3 main.py 8.8.8.8
 ```

+You can check out the full list of CLI arguments by running
+`sudo ./venv/bin/python3 main.py -h`.

 ## Dependencies

 All dependencies are automatically installed if you follow the [How to run](#how-to-run-linux) instructions.